Road Trip From Brisbane To Adelaide

 If you choose to continue on the A39, the road will lead you past Dubbo, which is famous for the magnificent Western Plains Zoo, and then on to the quaint town of Hay.

-Situated on the banks of the Murrumbidgee River, it's a great place to watch the sunset, as the flat landscapes of the Hay Plains showcases stunning 360 degree views of it.
+Situated on the banks of the Murrumbidgee River, it's a great place to watch the sunset, as the flat landscapes of the Hay Plains showcase stunning 360-degree views of it.

 From Hay you will continue up to Ouyen, which for 14 years was the original home of the annual Great Australian Vanilla Slice Triumph, and is now renowned across Australia for producing some of the best vanilla slice you can buy today.